Retirement decision with addictive habit persistence in a jump diffusion market: Retirement Boundaries and Optimal Strategies in Terms of Primal Variables

-The numerical results are in Figures \ref{cstarfigure1} and \ref{cstarfigure2}.
-When $\gamma>1$, the agent has a consumption jump-down at retirement, which is consistent with \citet*{Chen18} and \citet*{DL09}.
-Figure \ref{cstarfigure1} partially explains the retirement consumption puzzle as in \citet*{Bank}.
-However, $\gamma>1$ in \citet*{Chen18}, \citet*{DL09} and the marginal utility after retirement decreases.
-As sated in \citet*{consumptionpuzzle}, the agent naturally consumes less due to decrease of the marginal utility.
-Based on 2001 survey data, \citet*{Ameriks} shows that more than 55\% people expect a fall in consumption, while less than 8\% people expect an increase after retirement.
-Thus there is still a minority of people consuming more after retirement.
-We observe from Figure \ref{cstarfigure2} that agent with risk aversion $0<\gamma<1$ has a consumption jump-up at retirement.
-In the case $0<\gamma<1$, the marginal utility after retirement increases which implies that consumption after retirement increases.
-Conversely, we may also deduce that most people have a risk aversion parameter larger than 1, which is documented in \citet*{Azar2006Measuring} ($\gamma$ is between 4.2 and 5.4) and \citet*{2007Risk} ($\gamma\approx1.92$).
+Using \cref{th_op_st}, we can perform a numerical sensitivity analysis of $c^*$ and $\pi^*$.
+The variables $x$ and $h$ appear as a combined value of the de facto wealth $(x - p^T(t)h)$ in the strategies.
+We plot the strategies at three different times, namely $t=0$, $t=15$, and $t=24$.
+The numerical results are presented in \Cref{6} and \Cref{7}. {When $\gamma>1$, the agent experiences a consumption jump-down at retirement, which is consistent with the findings of Chen, Hentschel, and Xu (2018) \cite{chen2018optimal} and Dybvig and Liu (2010) \cite{dybvig2010lifetime}.
+This partially explains the retirement consumption puzzle as described in Banks, Blundell, and Tanner (1998) \cite{banks1998there}.
+Indeed, when $\gamma>1$, as assumed in Chen, Hentschel, and Xu (2018) \cite{chen2018optimal} and Dybvig and Liu (2010) \cite{dybvig2011verification}, the marginal utility after retirement decreases.
+As noted in Hurd and Rohwedder (2003) \cite{hurd2003retirement}, the agent naturally consumes less due to the decrease in marginal utility.
+Based on 2001 survey data, Ameriks, Caplin, and Leahy (2007) \cite{ameriks2007retirement} showed that more than $55\%$ of people expect a fall in consumption, while less than $8\%$ of people expect an increase after retirement.
+However, there is still a minority of people who consume more after retirement.
+We observe in \Cref{6} that agents with risk aversion $0<\gamma<1$ experience a consumption jump-up at retirement.
+In the case of $0<\gamma<1$, the marginal utility after retirement increases, implying an increase in consumption after retirement.
+Conversely, we may also deduce that most people have a risk aversion parameter larger than 1, as documented in Azar (2006) \cite{azar2006measuring} ($\gamma$ is between 4.2 and 5.4) and Schechter (2007).}

-From Figures \ref{cstarfigure1} and \ref{cstarfigure2}, we see that when wage or the de facto wealth increases, the agent has more wealth and will consume more.
-Besides, the consumption increases slower when the ``wealth-habit-wage" triplet approaches the retirement boundary.
-In other words, when the agent takes retirement into consideration, he will hesitate to consume more, although with more de facto wealth or wage.
+From \Cref{6} and \Cref{7}, we observe that when the wage or the de facto wealth increases, the agent has more wealth and will consume more.
+However, consumption increases at a slower rate when the ``wealth-habit-wage" triplet approaches the retirement boundary.
+In other words, when the agent considers retirement, he becomes more hesitant to consume more, even with more de facto wealth or a larger wage.

-Figures \ref{pistarfigure1} and \ref{pistarfigure2} are results about the optimal proportion of risky investment $\pi^*(t,x,h,w)/x$ for $\gamma=0.5$ and $\gamma=1.5$, respectively.
-For simplicity, we only investigate how this proportion changes with de facto wealth when fixing $h=1$.
-We observe that the surface of optimal investment has drastic variations and there are singularities around the retirement boundary.
-These singularities arise from the second order derivatives in the expression of $\Pi^*$ and the fact that $\hat{w}_{zz}(t,z)$ is not continuous at $z^*(t)$ (see Figure \ref{whatpfigure}).